 Land and orchards are available for field research on the R.B.
 Tukey Horticulture Orchard located east of campus on Airport Road.
-This farm is also used for teaching purposes and by the WSU Organic Farm.
-The farm is administered by the department's Farm Committee, with direct supervision by the Farm Manager (Deb Pehrson, 509-335-6700).
+This farm is also used for teaching purposes The farm is administered by the department's Farm Committee, with direct supervision by the Farm Manager (Deb Pehrson, 509-335-6700).
 Graduate students should discuss field research plans with their Major Advisor and then must request land and/or orchard needs through the Farm Manager and the Farm Committee before March 1 each year by completing a Farm Use Request Form.